SylwiaGrudkowska/JDemetra-documentation/pages/theory/index.md

-TRAMO-SEATS method, TRAMO-SEATS software (DOS version and TSW+ -- Tramo Seats Windows software and several interfaces) and its documentation as well as papers on methodology and application of the programs, can be found in the dedicated section of the [Banco de España site](https://www.bde.es/bde/en/secciones/servicios/Profesionales/Programas_estadi/Programas_estad_d9fa7f3710fd821.html).
+TRAMO-SEATS method, TRAMO-SEATS software (DOS version and TSW+ -- Tramo Seats Windows software and several interfaces) and its documentation as well as papers on methodology and application of the programs, can be found in the dedicated section of the
+<a href="https://www.bde.es/bde/en/secciones/servicios/Profesionales/Programas_estadi/Programas_estad_d9fa7f3710fd821.html" target="_blank">Banco de España website</a>.

 X-13ARIMA-SEATS is a seasonal adjustment program developed and supported by the U.S. Census Bureau.
 It is based on the U.S. Census Bureau\'s